Thermodynamics of exponential Kolmogorov-Nagumo averages: Conclusions

-It is worth mentioning that generalized entropies --- such as the R\'{e}nyi entropy --- do not only emerge in the case of systems under non-arithmetic means as constraints, but also emerge in the description of systems that obey a non-linear master equation with ordinary arithmetic average ~\cite{Korbel_2021}.
-In the context of equilibrium thermodynamics, it has been argued --- perhaps surprising --- that different entropies and constraints can lead to the same equilibrium distribution~\cite{Korbel21a}.
+In the context of current attempts to apply generalized entropies known mainly from information theory in thermodynamics, it is worth mentioning that generalized entropies --- such as the R\'{e}nyi entropy --- do not only emerge in the case of systems under non-arithmetic means as constraints but also emerge in the description of systems that obey a non-linear master equation with ordinary arithmetic average ~\cite{Korbel_2021}.
+In the context of equilibrium thermodynamics, it has been argued --- perhaps surprisingly --- that different entropies and constraints can lead to the same equilibrium distribution~\cite{Korbel21a}.
 Our results can be seen as extending these ideas for non-equilibrium processes, as they imply that different combinations of particular dynamics (i.e. the precise form of the Fokker-Planck/master equation), detailed balance (identifying stationary distribution with the equilibrium distribution), and energetic constraints can also lead to the same entropic functional.
-The precise choice of thermodynamic and dynamic relations depends on the particular choice of physical system that one intends to describe.
-The investigation of how to better characterise classes of dynamics and constraints that lead to similar phenomena is an important topic that deserves further investigation in future work.
+The precise choice of thermodynamic and dynamic relations depends on the particular choice of a physical system that one intends to describe.
+The investigation of how to better characterize classes of dynamics and constraints that lead to similar phenomena is an important topic that deserves further investigation in future work.